MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 2. Your web app uses a *service principal* or a *master user* to authenticate against Azure AD.

 3. Your web app gets an *Azure AD token* token from Azure AD, and uses it to access Power BI REST APIs.
-Consent to use the Power BI REST APIs is given according to your authentication method:
+Access to the Power BI REST APIs is given according to your authentication method:
-    * If you're using a *service principal*, your Azure AD app has access to all the Power BI REST APIs.
+    * If you're using a *service principal*, you don’t need to set any additional permissions to access all the Power BI REST APIs.
-    * If you're using a *master user*, the *master user* (or an administrator) has to provide consent for the APIs your app can use.
+    * If you're using a *master user*, the *master user* (or a tenant administrator) should consent to using the Power BI REST APIs that your web app is requesting permission for.

 4. Your web app calls the generate token REST API requesting the *embed token*, which specifies which Power BI content can be embedded.